Reclaim is now part of Dropbox, driving the future of productivity at work together

 • Project management - Track project timelines, monitor progress, and keep stakeholders informed of key developments.

-• Manage expenses - Process expense reports, track budgets, and confirm financial compliance.
+• Manage expenses - Process expense reports, track budgets, manage payments with a corporate credit card, and confirm financial compliance.

 • Event planning - Organize and coordinate company events and meetings.